NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 New distribution implementations need two parts: the sampler and the loader.

 The sampler is a header-only class that generates random numbers following the distribution.
-Its location is in the `mjqm-samplers` folder of the `samplers` library.
+It needs to be located in the [`mjqm-samplers`](https://github.com/NeDS-Lab/mjqm-simulator/tree/main/libs/samplers/include/mjqm-samplers) folder of the `samplers` library.

 The loader is a function to read the distribution parameters from the TOML^[Read *Tom's Obvious Minimal Language* (TOML) definition at https://toml.io/en/] configuration file and creates the sampler object.
+It is split into two parts: the declaration in `mjqm-settings/toml_distributions_loader.h` and the implementation in `mjqm-settings/toml_distributions_loader.cpp`.
+Additionally, the loader needs to be added to the `distribution_loaders` map at the end of the header file.

 # Adding a new distribution